 - Rent a Room scheme – the first £4,250 of the income is tax-free

 - repayment supplement in connection with interest paid on repayment of overpaid tax

 - Thalidomide Trust payments to victims of thalidomide

 - TV licence payment for the over 75s

 - vaccine damage lump sum payments

-- Warm Deal Grant, or from 5 April 2009 Energy Assistance Package (Scotland), Warm Front Grant (England), Warm Homes (Northern Ireland), Energy Companies Obligation (ECO) (England, Wales and Scotland)
+- Scottish Government energy efficiency schemes, Warm Front Grant (England), Warm Homes (Northern Ireland), Energy Companies Obligation (ECO) (England, Wales and Scotland)

 - Working Tax Credit.

 The following social security benefits and pensions are taxable: